JohanVanslembrouck/corolib/examples/cppcoro/README.md

 # CppCoro - A coroutine library for C++

-Please see https://github.com/lewissbaker/cppcoro for the original README.md.
+Please see https://github.com/lewissbaker/cppcoro for the original repository and README.md.

 This directory contains the complete include/ and lib/ directories of the cppcoro project, but with the following modifications: